 To illustrate, here are some typical bends made with the mandrel bend process used by many manufacturers:

 Users of this system brag about a “smooth mandrel bend for a cleaner look and a stronger bend transition.”
-Sounds great, but there are problems here.
+Sounds nice, but there are problems here.
 Look at the stress lines in the steel, along those curves.
 You know what’s happened: the steel has been stretched in the rolling process.
 It’s thinner and weaker than it originally was.

 Now here’s the Power Bend: